 Introduction: The “Retention Killer” Hiding in Your Client’s Makeup Bag

 In the eyelash extension industry, retention is the primary metric of success.
-However, a significant percentage of “premature shedding” complaints are not due to technician error, humidity issues, or adhesive failure.
+However, a significant percentage of “premature shedding” complaints are not due to technician error, humidity issues, or adhesive retention issue.
 They are caused by the client’s aftercare routine—specifically, their makeup.

 When a client searches for eyelash extension safe eyeliner, they are often met with conflicting advice from beauty influencers.
 As a B2B salon owner, this confusion is your opportunity.
 By becoming the authority on compatible cosmetics, you not only solve a major retention pain point but also open a lucrative retail revenue stream.